ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Introduction

 Conventional Von Neumann architectures increasingly fall short in meeting the computational demands of large-scale AI workloads, primarily due to the inherent memory and data movement bottlenecks.
 Spatial architectures, particularly systolic arrays (SAs), have emerged as promising hardware accelerators to address this limitation \cite{kung1982systolic}.
 SAs employ a grid of PEs to enhance data locality, with each performing core arithmetic operations such as multiplication and accumulation, coupled with register storage.
 These arrays improve computational efficiency by maximizing the number of operations per memory fetch, significantly reducing off-chip memory accesses.
-Data propagates in a rhythmic, wave-like manner across the array, synchronizing with boundary PEs via First-In-First-Out (FIFO) buffers.
+Data propagates in a rhythmic, wave-like manner across the array, synchronizing with boundary PEs via first-in-first-out (FIFO) buffers.
 This design naturally promotes data reuse among PEs, particularly beneficial for matrix multiplications \cite{hu2018systolic}.
 As a result, SAs are increasingly being adopted in modern AI accelerators for their ability to align closely with the dataflow patterns of deep learning workloads.

-In the spectrum of hardware acceleration of Transformers, the interplay between quantization techniques and adaptive/reconfigurable precision architectures may maximize computational throughput as well as energy efficiency.
-These approaches offer the flexibility to dynamically adjust the numerical precision at runtime based on the computational sensitivity of each model component, particularly relevant in multi-head attention (MHA) layers, where the significance of activations varies across stages, heads, and layers \cite{pan2024lisa}.
+In the spectrum of hardware acceleration of Transformers, the interplay between quantization techniques and adaptive-precision and reconfigurable architectures maximize computational throughput as well as energy efficiency.
+These approaches offer the flexibility to dynamically adjust the numerical precision at runtime based on the computational sensitivity of each model component, particularly relevant in multi-head attention (MHA) layers, where the significance of activations varies across stages, heads, and layers \cite{rakka2025mixed, behdin2023quantease}.
 By tailoring the bit-width per head or layer, systems can minimize the precision without reducing the model performance.
-Consequently, adaptive precision architectures with dynamic precision scaling can deliver higher gains in energy and area efficiency while maintaining high throughput for Transformer-based workloads \cite{ibrahim2022taxonomy, behdin2023quantease}.
+Consequently, adaptive-precision architectures can deliver higher gains in energy and area efficiency while maintaining high throughput for quantized Transformer-based workloads \cite{ibrahim2022taxonomy}.
+Current adaptive-precision architectures cannot maximize throughput and memory efficiency gains in reduced precision scenarios, and a gap persists to provide an efficient hardware architecture for accelerating quantized Transformer-based workloads.